-This is one of the only major Dragon bosses because you need to defeat him to proceed with one of the Endings to the entire game.
-It is not easy to get to but it definitely is a fight you won’t want to miss.
-A lot of people who are fighting it might be wondering what is its weakness?
+This is one of the only major Dragon bosses because you must defeat him to proceed with one of the game’s Endings.
+It is not easy to get to, but it is a fight you won’t want to miss.
+A lot of people who are fighting it might be wondering what is its weakness.
 It is weak to Physical damage.
 Yes, just like any other Dragon before it.

-Location: Found by laying in an empty burial ground in the lower section of Crumbling Farum Azula.
+Location: Found in an open burial ground in the lower section of Crumbling Farum Azula.

 This is by far the hardest Dragon fight in the game.
 He has the coolest boss arena of pretty much anything in the game, other than the final boss.
 He is weak to Fire and Lightning, which is odd because he is the most powerful Dragon in the game.
-It does make the fight a bit easier though since it is one of the strangest Dragon fights.
+It does make the fight a bit easier, though, since it is one of the strongest Dragon fights.

 He disappears, flies around, and sprays lightning everywhere.
-It definitely is a hard fight, but if you do end up fighting him, it feels extremely satisfying to put him down and defeat him.
-You do get a Remembrance when you defeat him so he is the only Dragon besides Fortissax that you get one.
+It is a hard fight, but if you do end up fighting him, it feels extremely satisfying to put him down and defeat him.
+You do get a Remembrance when you defeat him, so he is the only Dragon besides Fortissax for that, you get one.

 What are non-boss Dragons weak to?

-There are non-boss Dragons, but these are actually pretty rare.
-There are a few occasions like near Elder Dragon Greyll, there are a bunch of random Dragons roaming around that aren’t bosses.
-Once you defeat the giant Dragon, all these will disappear and you will gain 5 Dragon Hearts from all of them.
+There are non-boss Dragons, but these are pretty rare.
+On a few occasions, like near Elder Dragon Greyll, a bunch of random Dragons roams around that aren’t bosses.
+Once you defeat the giant Dragon, all these will disappear, and you will gain 5 Dragon Hearts from all of them.
 You don’t even need to defeat them to get the Hearts.

 The second area is near Glinstone Dragon Adula.
 Once you defeat him, there will be a bunch of Crystal Dragons to the West of the Church.
-These are a lot harder because they require blunt weapons to do a lot of damage, but these Dragons don’t have much health at all.
-There aren’t many other instances of random Dragons, but these two are really the only 2 big ones that we know of.
+These are a lot harder because they require blunt weapons to do much damage, but these Dragons don’t have much health.
+There aren’t many other instances of random Dragons, but these two are the only 2 big ones we know of.

 What do you get from defeating Dragons?

 Once you defeat a Dragon, they will drop you Dragon Hearts and Runes.
-Also, depending on which Dragon you defeated, they might give you Remembrances for the higher tiered Dragon fights.
+Also, depending on which Dragon you defeated, they might give you Remembrance for the higher-tiered Dragon fights.
 These Dragon Hearts are very important if you want to use Dragon Sorceries and Incantations in your build.
-There are actually quite a few items you can get with the Dragon Hearts.
+There are quite a few items you can get with the Dragon Hearts.

-You will need to trade the Hearts for these items at a Dragon Communion Altar.
+You must trade the Hearts for these items at a Dragon Communion Altar.
 There are 2 places: The Church of Dragon Communion in Limgrave and the Cathedral of Dragon Communion in Caelid.
-They both have Altars and every Dragon you defeat will restock these Altars with new items.
+They both have Altars, and every Dragon you defeat will restock these Altars with new items.